 That goes for rock-salt, grit, and chemical sprays.
 Not only can it burn their poor paws, but ingestion can lead to:

-To avoid kidney failure and give your pet their best chance for survival, it’s essential to get them to the vet immediately if you notice these symptoms or become aware that they have ingested de-icing products.
+To avoid kidney failure and give your pet their best chance for survival, it’s essential to immediately get them to the vet if you notice these symptoms or become aware that they have ingested de-icing products.

-It’s important that we keep our dogs safe from harm.
+We must keep our dogs safe from harm.
 That means more than regular vet visits – it means keeping them safe from harm in the home!
 So, be sure to keep all these items securely stored and well away from your dog.